cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 2. Create a track for an object (look at the selected car as an example):
     - Annotate a bounding box on first frame for the object.
     - In ``Interpolation`` mode the bounding box will be interpolated on next frames automatically.

         ![](static/documentation/images/image015.jpg)

 3. If the object starts to change its position you need to modify bounding boxes where it happens.
 Changing of bounding boxes on each frame isn't necessary.
 It is enough to update several key frames and frames between them will be interpolated automatically.
 See an example below:
     - The car starts moving on frame #70.
 Let's mark the frame as a key frame.
+You can press ``K`` for that.

         ![](static/documentation/images/image016.jpg)